computer-geek64/article-engagement-predictor/README.md

 ![comment_feature_importance](images/num_comments_graph.png)

 The 3D graph below shows the varying accuracies of the number of comments model as its hyperparameters were tuned.
 Two of the most significant tuned hyperparameters are plotted below, the # of estimators and the max depth of the XGBoost model.
-Over the optimization process, which was allocated 10 minutes to optimize the hyperparameters, given various parious of tested values for those 2 parameters, their corresponding accuracies have been plotted.
+Over the optimization process, which was allocated 10 minutes to optimize the hyperparameters, given various pairs of tested values for those 2 parameters, their corresponding accuracies have been plotted.

 ![comment_feature_importance](images/num_of_comments_3d.png)